CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     00:01:00:00:11:00 local  vlan100               100
     00:02:00:00:00:01 local  swp3                  100
     00:02:00:00:00:0a remote 10.0.0.3
     00:02:00:00:00:0d remote 10.0.0.4
+    cumulus@leaf01:~$

-Run the NCLU `net show evpn mac vni all` command or the vtysh `show evpn mac vni all` command to examine MAC addresses for all VNIs.
+Run the `net show evpn mac vni all` command to examine MAC addresses for all VNIs.

 You can examine the details for a specific MAC addresse or query all remote MAC addresses behind a specific VTEP: